rednazer/gene_multiplayer_mgmt_game/README.md

-Gene Multiplayer Management Game
-To play, push button on screen (placeholder for menu).
+Punnett Seeds Game

+To play, host or join another user.
 When in game, drag items from left side to the top 2 crafting boxes to show in the punnet square.
-Look at different seed stats with the side buttons (this may change later in dev) Craft buton crafts items into the bottom craft box
+Look at different seed stats with the side buttons.
+Craft buton crafts items into the bottom craft box.
-In the bottom right, you can change to farm view where you can plant seeds and buy farm plots (still in dev) You can also end turn in bottom right corner (not completed yet)
+In the bottom right, you can change to farm view where you can plant seeds and buy farm plots.

-TODO:
-	Possibly remove resistance as a stat (only grow rate/quantity) Redo the printouts with stats (stats currently have no apparent meaning) X	Add end turn with decrementing the farm counters.
-Check resistance vs season (also add season) and reduce yield from that Add multiplayer framework - features to include with this are sharing farmland (and maybe # crafts) X	Add popup visuals to replace Debug.Log comments to give player more information Balance money
-	Give the game real visuals
+Once flowers grow, they can be sold in the contracts window.
+Completing contracts is how you make money.
+Once your turn is done, hit the end turn button on the bottom right.

+Note: This game only works over LAN, not WAN.
+WARNING: There may be a bug with the Connect IP Box where it doesn't properly assign the IP.
+If this occurs, assign the IP in the NetworkMnaager in the editor.
+There is also an infrequent bug where the third contract desyncs between the players.